Radiography Admissions Steps and Materials

 - Counts 50% admission ranking

-New radiography classes start each summer term.
+New radiography classes start each summer semester.

 Advanced Certificate Admissions & Materials

-Elgin Community College's advanced imaging programs in Magnetic Resonance, Computed Tomography and Mammography provide accessible and relevant education in accordance with the highest professional standards.
-The Programs, in partnership with their clinical affiliates, will provide the healthcare community with competent advanced imaging technologists that provide high quality images and excellent patient care.
+Elgin Community College's advanced imaging programs in Magnetic Resonance, Computed Tomography, and Mammography provide accessible and relevant education in accordance with the highest professional standards.
+The Programs, in partnership with their clinical affiliates, will provide the healthcare community with competent advanced imaging technologists that provide high-quality images and excellent patient care.

-- Apply with ECC
+- Apply with ECC - how to apply

-- Submit documentation of current certification*
+- Submit documentation of current certification*.

-*Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send to Registration & Records Office).
+*Note: Documentation consisting of an official transcript and a copy of ARRT certification (and IL state license for CT and Mammography programs) should be sent directly to the Medical Imaging Department (please do not send it to Registration & Records Office).
 You do not have to request that the transcript be evaluated.